Impact of $J/\psi$ pair production at the LHC and predictions in nonrelativistic QCD

-We thank Y. Q. Ma, C. Meng, H. S. Shao, and Y. J. Zhang for valuable discussions and suggestions.
-This work was supported in part by the National Natural Science Foundation of China (No 11075002, No 11021092).
+We thank Y. Q. Ma, C. Meng, H. S. Shao, and Y. J. Zhang for valuable discussions and suggestions, and J.P.
+Lansberg for useful communications.
+This work was supported in part by the National Natural Science Foundation of China (No 11475005, No 11075002), and the National Key Basic Research Program of China (No. 2015CB856700).